Plantation Life

 Absalom, Absalom by William Faulkner.

 The rise and fall of a nineteenth century Southern family is reconstructed by several narrators with differing views.
-A Southern gentleman founds a plantation and attempts to found a dynasty, but fails
+A Southern gentleman founds a plantation and attempts to found a dynasty, but fails because he cannot see that human values are superior to social mores.
+RC 27313, BR 7218.

 Alex Haley's Queen: The Story of an American Family by Alex Haley.

-Completed by David Stevens, this is the final work by the Pulitzer Prize winning author Alex Haley.
-It tells the story of his father's family, beginning with James Jackson, his white
+Completed by David Stevens, this is the final work by the Pulitzer Prize-winning author of Roots (RC 9409/BR 3234).
+Alex Haley tells the story of his father’s family, beginning with James Jackson, his white great-great-grandfather, who came from Ireland.
+When James’s son falls in love with a slave named Easter, their daughter Queen, the grandmother of the author, results.
+Roots Saga, Book 2.
+RC 37877, BR 9463.

 Angel of the Outback by Patricia Hickman.

 In 1793, Rachel Langley finishes her seven year transportation sentence in Australia and begins to make a life for herself while searching for the killer of her best friend, Betsy.
-When Rachel finds work with
+When Rachel finds work with the Prentices on their struggling plantation, her desire to find Betsy's assassin almost destroys them.
+RC 43827.

-Appomattox Saga by Gilbert Morris.
+Appomattox Saga Series by Gilbert Morris.

-From the first rumblings of unrest and secession in the South, this dramatic saga follows the Rocklin family as they face the struggles of the Civil War and fight to keep their family haven, Gracefield
+From the first rumblings of unrest and secession in the South, this dramatic saga follows the Rocklin family as they face the struggles of the Civil War and fight to keep their family haven, Gracefield Plantation.

 Arrow to the Heart by Jennifer Blake.

-suitable mate for Katrine.
+Wealthy Giles Castlereagh knows he is dying and wants to be sure he has an heir to inherit Arcadia, his Louisiana plantation.
+However, his wife Katrine is still a virgin.
+Giles arranges a tournament to pick a suitable mate for Katrine.
 But when Rowan de Blanc wins the honor, neither he nor Katrine are willing to obey Giles's orders, until they are locked in the tower together naked.
-Some strong language and explicit
+Some strong language and explicit descriptions of sex.
+RC 43926.

 At Long Last by Shirlee Busbee.

 Mississippi, 1797.
-When Arabella Montgomery's younger half brother gambles away the family plantation, she seeks out the new owner, her former lover Tony Daggett.
-In order to provide for the family,
+When Arabella Montgomery’s younger half-brother gambles away the family plantation, she seeks out the new owner--her former lover Tony Daggett.
+In order to provide for the family, Arabella agrees to become his mistress.
+Some explicit descriptions of sex, some violence, and some strong language.
+RC 52242.

-Australian Destiny by Sandy Dengler.
+Australian Destiny Series by Sandy Dengler.

 Blue Camellia by Frances P. Keyes.

-Set in southwestern Louisiana in the late 1880s, this novel of frontier and pioneer life tells the story of a man dedicated to his rice plantation, of the woman who sacrificed herself for him, and of their
+Set in southwestern Louisiana in the late 1880s, this novel of frontier and pioneer life tells the story of a man dedicated to his rice plantation, of the woman who sacrificed herself for him, and of their daughter, loved by two men, who struggles to find happiness.
+RC 15348.

 Cambridge by Caryl Phillips.